Kfoury/CS290I_HW_3/README.md

 # CS290I_HW_3
-#iOS App Development:  Server Driven App Implementation
+#Server Driven iOS App Implementation

 #Intro
 This repo is intended for CS290I (Computer Science for Non_Computer Science) students.
 It contains sample skeleton code for HW_3.
 An easy way to start the homework would be to fork this repo.